alexwlchan/alexwlchan.net/src/_drafts/inner-outer-strokes-svg.md

 {% inline_svg "_images/2021/strokes_1_types.svg" %}
 </figure>

-Although the square is the same size in all three cases, notice how the stroke alignment changes the size of the final image.
+Although the square is the same size in all three cases, notice how the stroke alignment changes the size of the final shape.

-There have been several proposals to make stroke alignment part of the SVG spec, so you could use `stroke-alignment="inner"` to position your strokes, but so far none of them have been accepted.
+There have been several proposals to make stroke alignment part of the SVG spec, so you could write something like `stroke-alignment="inner"` to position your strokes, but so far none of them have been accepted.
-I found a [Stack Overflow thread] that links to several of the proposals, and which also gave me some ideas about how I'd implement this myself.
+If you're interested, I found a [Stack Overflow thread] that links to several of the proposals -- it also gave me some ideas about how I'd implement this myself.

 [*stroke*]: https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke
 [Stack Overflow thread]: https://stackoverflow.com/q/7241393/1558022